Signed in as:

 filler@godaddy.com

-The program is scheduled to launch in September 2025 with weekly sessions.
+The IPPS program is currently accepting new participants; with weekly sessions.

 Who: Pregnant/postpartum individuals with moderate to severe PMADs (1 in 5 affected, 1 in 7 depressed/anxiety; many undiagnosed)